kalbasit/shabka/rfcs/0001-shabka-usage-design.md

 By default the `target-rev` argument is HEAD.

-/!\ This section needs improvement given the fact that we now have 2 repositories to deal with (`shabka` and `.shabka`, as `dotshabka-user` is defined in `.shabka`).
-This implies a lot of arguments and some designing around this command must be done.
+> This section needs improvement given the fact that we now have 2
+> repositories to deal with (`shabka` and `.shabka`, as `dotshabka-user` is
+> defined in `.shabka`).
+This implies a lot of arguments and some designing
+> around this command must be done.
+A future RFC will cover the use cases of
+> this command and its design.

 ### `shabka push-to-cachix`